puppetlabs/puppet-docs/source/puppet/4.5/reference/ssl_attributes_extensions.markdown

 A more complex use might be to embed an instance-specific ID and write a policy executable that can check it against a list of your recently requested instances on a public cloud, like EC2 or GCE.

-### Manually Checking for Custom Attributes in CSRs
+### Manually checking for custom attributes in CSRs

 You can check for custom attributes by using OpenSSL to dump a PEM-format CSR to text format.
 Do this by running: